flauc/angular2-notifications/README.md

 npm install --save angular2-notifications
 ```

-Map the library in your System.config if you're using SystemJs
+Map the library in your System.config if you're using SystemJs.
 ```
 System.config({
     map: {